MatthewEppelsheimer/wp-scrubber-plugin/readme.md

 Scrubber is available for testing and feedback, but **this is only a proof of concept.
 It isn't ready for prime time yet**.

-When I can attest to its stablity, performance, and security, I'll publish it to the [wordpress.org](https://wordpress.org/) plugin repository.
+When I can attest to its stablity, performance, and security, I'll publish it to the [wordpress.org](https://wordpress.org/) plugin repository and [packagist](https://packagist.org/) (for Composer).

 Immediate next steps for this: